Updated on July 30th, 2020

 I tried to motivate us by suggesting that our oxygen & pulse readings had been good throughout so that hopefully was a good omen?
 We may be OK?
 He didn’t bite on my hint for positivity.
 We had nothing else to go on.
 Basically, we were scared.

 By the time we got into bed, we had set for our alarms for just 4 hours sleep.
-Fingers crossed I would get the rest I knew I needed.
-Fingers crossed we would make it….
+I had my fingers crossed that I would get the rest I knew I needed.
+And of course, fingers crossed we would make it….

-To read all about my adventures on Mount Kilimanjaro Summit Night & to find out how we got on, watch this space for my next blog post…
+To read all about my adventures on Mount Kilimanjaro Summit Night & to find out how we got on, check out my next blog post…

 Interested to read more?